World Wilderness Congress

 The most obvious first step is to end government subsidies that drive economic activity that damages the environment.
 And first among those is ending the 240 and 300 billion dollars in annual price and production subsidies for fossil fuels, he said.

-An equally important step is halting deforestation, the source of up to 20 percent of annual carbon emissions and a loss of 2.5 trillion dollars worth of natures “infrastructure”.
-Old growth or primary forests currently absorb 15 percent of human fossil fuel emissions, representing the best and cheapest form of carbon capture and storage (CCS), said Sukhdev.
+An equally important step is halting deforestation, the source of up to 20 percent of annual carbon emissions and a loss of 2.5 trillion dollars worth of nature’s “infrastructure”.
+Old-growth or primary forests currently absorb 15 percent of human fossil fuel emissions, representing the best and cheapest form of carbon capture and storage (CCS), said Sukhdev.

 The Wilderness Congress also released a formal Merida Message (Mensaje de Merida) calling on negotiators in Copenhagen to ensure all primary forests, wetlands, grasslands, and peatlands are protected under the United Nations Framework Convention on Climate Change (UNFCCC).
-Not only do these regions store and absorb large amounts of carbon, when degraded or converted to other uses, they release far more carbon.
+Not only do these regions store and absorb large amounts of carbon, when degraded or converted to other uses, but they also release far more carbon.